Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Applications are made available through the faculty representative beginning in October.

-Faculty Representative: Bob Mandel, Professor of International Affairs
+Faculty Representative: Bob Mandel, Department of International Affairs